Techfriar/pdf-creator/README.md

 The cleanup configuration can be modified in `src/index.js` by changing the cron schedule and retention period parameters.

+## Security Features

+The PDF service includes focused security features for backend-to-backend communication:

+### Origin Restriction

+The service can be configured to only accept requests from specific origins:

+- Set the `ALLOWED_ORIGINS` environment variable to a comma-separated list of allowed origins
+- If no origins are specified, all origins are allowed
+- This is particularly useful for backend-to-backend communication

+### IP Whitelisting

+For additional security, you can restrict access to specific IP addresses:

+- Set the `ALLOWED_IPS` environment variable to a comma-separated list of allowed IP addresses
+- If no IPs are specified, all IPs are allowed

 ## Integration with Main Application

 To use this service from your main application, you'll need to:

+1. Configure the security settings in both applications
-1. Make HTTP requests to the PDF service endpoint
+2. Make authenticated HTTP requests to the PDF service endpoint
-2. Handle the response which contains the path to the generated PDF
+3. Handle the response which contains the path to the generated PDF
-3. Update your main application's code to use this service

 Example integration code: